resema/cheatsheets/proc-notif-apps.md

-# Outtake of some DSCore Concepts <!-- omit in toc -->
+# Outtake of some DSC Concepts <!-- omit in toc -->
 ### Table of Content <!-- omit in toc -->

 - [1.
 Introduction](#1-introduction)